leolanese/React-formik-form/README.md

 ### Schemas
 Finally we will set a blueprint of the JS object in a object.
 So we can later on re-use it.

-### Screenshot
+### DEMO Screenshot

 ![React-formik forms with reactJS](./react-formik.PNG)

 ### Further information
-Thanks to Jared Palmer for this great tool, please find more info here: https://react-hook-form.com/
+Thanks to Jared Palmer for this great tool, further information: [react-hook-form](https://react-hook-form.com/)

 ---
 <h4> Thanks </h4>